Tristan61/rh-ty-blog.github.io/docs/_posts/2025-11-17-Tristan_O_Brien.markdown

 todays time table looks intresting we have breakfast , ai , coral reef consensus and a sustainablilty project . today sounds like a good intresting day

+the breakfast was really nice and filling and i got to catch up with some of the other people on the group